 A small stack of magazines and catalogues can quickly turn into a towering pile.
 Pare down the collection in just a few minutes by going through them one at a time, resisting the urge to shuffle them into a bunch of smaller piles.
 Instead, toss what you don’t want into the recycling bin.
 A good rule of thumb is to store no more than six months’ worth of your favourite titles.
 Use sturdy magazine organizers to keep the magazines standing upright and clearly labelled for easy reference.

 To prevent future pileups, consider going digital.
 Not only will it help you organize your space—but it will also help you save time, since you can easily search for what you need with a few taps of your keyboard instead of rifling through stacks of paper.

-Spend some of your indoor time safeguarding special memories.
-Gather irreplaceable children’s artwork and other paper-based keepsakes—and keep the best and toss the rest.
+When it comes to children’s artwork and other paper-based keepsakes, keep the best and toss the rest.
 Try to remember that if you keep everything, then none of it will be special.
 Protect special pieces by digitizing them, either with a scanner or by taking a photo (in good lighting) so that you can share it with friends or family.